MinecraftHopper/MinecraftHopper/_help/setting-up-java-server/index.markdown

 ---

 * The first one is your local IP address
 * The second one is your routers IP Address

+**If you have problems during this part, It's recommended you search how to portforward online or ask your ISP for help.
+Some ISP's hide the options or don't allow portforwarding**

 Open up your web browser and type the IP address for your router and you should get a login box.<br>
 * You can also try visiting these common router IP's, [192.168.0.1](https://192.168.0.1), [192.168.1.1](https://192.168.1.1), or [10.0.0.1](https://10.0.0.1)

 Look at the back of your router or search the router online and find the username and password. `Admin` is a popular default username/password